Q: Why is a Climate Bonds Standard needed?

 Q: How does the Standard work with carbon markets?

 We see carbon markets as complementary.
 They can provide an additional cash flow for underlying projects that bonds are issued against.

 However, bonds do not have to prove additionality or estimates of emission reductions to be certifiable.
 Our approach instead is to develop specific criteria as to what characterizes suitable assets for the Low-Carbon Economy and that bonds raise finance or re-finance these solutions.

 Q: How can the Standard work within an international agreement under the UNFCCC?

 In theory, the Standard could be used as tool to track private sector finance flows to developing countries to support the implementation of NAMA plans.
 We are also pressing for the Green Climate Fund to be used as guarantee pool to leverage pension fund money into climate change solutions – much of that through bonds, best-suited to pension fund liabilities that could be certified as Climate Bonds.

 Q: How is the Standard funded?

 The Standard and various components will eventually be fully financed by certification fees, but these have been set very low (one tenth of a basis point) so there will first need to be a volume market.
-The initial development process for eligibility criteria relies on sponsorship and grants – from National Australia Bank, Bank of America Merrill Lynch Foundation, European Climate Foundation and the Sainsbury Family Charitable Trusts.
+The initial development process for eligibility criteria relies on sponsorship and grants – for example from the Childrens Investment Fiund Foundation, the Gordon and Betty Moore Foundation, Bank of America Merrill Lynch Foundation, European Climate Foundation, National Australia Bank and the Sainsbury Family Charitable Trusts.

-The idea of the Standard is to create binary eligibility criteria so as to minimise certification cost; but originators will still need to commission an assurance report from an approved verifier (the first two are DNV and KPMG).
-That looks to cost $20-50,000 for corporate bonds, possibly less for project bonds.
-But costs for bonds of sizes 50m and 500m are likely to be much the same.
+The idea of the Standard is to create binary eligibility criteria so as to minimise certification cost; but originators will still need to commission an assurance report from an approved verifier.

 Q: Do Certified Climate Bonds have to be secured?